open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

       port: 8080
 ```

-Conversely, the `Service` resource below would NOT, because the `ServiceMonitor`
+Conversely, the following `Service` resource would NOT, because the `ServiceMonitor`
 is looking for ports named `prom`, `py-client-port`, _or_ `py-server-port`, and
 this service’s port is called `bleh`.